What Is a Capture Manager? Role, Responsibilities & Career Path

 What skills does a capture manager need?

-The most important skills are strategic thinking (analyzing a competitive situation and developing a coherent win strategy), client relationship development (building genuine relationships with government or buyer stakeholders who share intelligence unavailable in public documents), competitive intelligence gathering, teaming strategy, financial and pricing acumen, and the ability to communicate complex strategy clearly to both senior leadership and proposal teams.
+The most important skills are strategic thinking, client relationship development, competitive intelligence gathering, teaming strategy, financial and pricing acumen, and the ability to communicate complex strategy clearly to both senior leadership and proposal teams.

 How much does a capture manager earn?